ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

 * In the ``release`` build type the secure PIN is set to ``123456`` due to lack of a different way of showing it on nRF boards than via log console.

+You can setup the secure PIN and enable it by adding
 .. matter_door_lock_sample_lock_nus_desc_end

 In the Door Lock sample there were two commands implemented.